Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 to learn about more sophisticated techniques to interrogate 1Wire temperature

-sensors using the Linux kernel driver.
+sensors using the Linux kernel driver, which are actually not used here.